krishnaanaril/krishnamohan.dev/mdblog/angular-15.md

+---
-# What's new in Angular? -  Standalone components
+title: What's new in Angular? -  Standalone components
+description: Last week Angular team released v15 of the framework which is a major release with a lot of new features.
+Among that, standalone components are out of developer preview and is stable now.
+It is also accompanied by a set of new standalone APIs to enhance the development.
+published: true
+publishedAt: 2022-11-22T00:00:00.000Z
+updatedAt: 2022-12-03T00:00:00.000Z
+category: tech
+image: 'assets/banners/67'
+keywords:
+    - standalone
+    - angular
+authors:
+  - Krishna Mohan A M
+---

 >### Prerequisite
 >Basic knowledge in Angular and frontend development.